Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

-\textbf{User Study.} To make our results more convincing, we further conduct a user study, which can be found in Tab.~\ref{table1}.
-Our method obtains better preference than previous works among the participating users.
+To make our results more convincing and incorporate a broader range of user perspectives, we further conduct a user study, which can be found in Tab.~\ref{table1}.
+Our method obtains better preference than previous work among the participating users, including better Prompt-Image alignment, ID similarity to the target reference image, and image quality.
+This shows that our semantic-fidelity embedding can enable better interactive generation ability and is potential to exploit the powerful manipulation capabilities of the Stable Diffusion Model itself.